jdmeyer73/GettingCleaningDataProject/README.md

 # Getting and Cleaning Data Project

 This repository is for the Courera Getting and Cleaning Data course project.
-In this project, the goal is to load, combine, and clean messy data sets into a tidy one that can be used for analysis.
+In this project, the goal is to load, combine, and clean messy data sets into a tidy one that can be used for analysis, and output the files.

 Data: The data come from experiments completed using a smartphone's accelermoeter and gyroscope.
 The goal of the experiments was to predict human activity based on the the data.
 The data a further described in the CodeBook.md file.